wyatt-toure/wyatt-toure/README.md

 <img src="https://github.com/wyatt-toure/wyatt-toure/blob/main/index-logo2.png" style="display:block; margin: 0 auto;"   width = '150%'>
 </p>

-I'm Wyatt and I've been learning to enjoy programming.
-Here you'll find mainly Python and R source code for projects I've been working on.
+Hi, I'm Wyatt and I've been learning to enjoy programming and using GitHub to keep track of projects I've got going on.
+Here you'll find mainly Python and R source code for projects I've been working (struggling) on.
+I also have a few guides coming down the pipeline including one on automating animal behaviour research and another on applying the Internet of Things for use in biological research.